 1. Your Child Will Learn by Doing: Your child will be exposed to hundreds of specially designed materials that invite hands-on exploration.
 She will choose what she wants to explore, creating robust neural pathways that contribute to the construction of a strong brain.

 2. Your Child Will Learn from and Teach Others: Have you ever heard the expression “The best way to learn something is to teach it?”
 This happens every day in Montessori classrooms.
-Children are grouped in three-year age spans, so that children ages 3 to 6 are all in the same class.
+Children are grouped in multi-year age spans, so that children ages 3 to 6 are all in the same class.

 Younger children observe older children working with, for example, “Bead Bar Multiplication.”
 They look up to and admire these older children who are doing all these incredible things: they want to emulate them and are motivated to learn to be just like them.